gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The purpose of this registry is to enable identification of different protection related errors when using CRYPTO chunk and a protection engine.
-Entries in the registry requires an Meaning, a reference to the specification defining the error, and a contact.
+Entries in the registry requires a Meaning, a reference to the specification defining the error, and a contact.
 Each entry will be assigned by IANA a unique 16-bit unsigned integer identifier for their protection engine.
 Values 0-65534 are available for